Skip to main content

 Overview

 Laura has worked extensively in the area of healthcare competition and has provided consulting support, performed economic and statistical analyses, and led teams in reviewing and analyzing large, complex data sets including claims data, EHR data, and administrative data.
-She has led the expert support teams for multiple hospital litigations, including Jefferson-Enstein, CVS-Aetna (Tunney Act hearing), Hershery-Pinnacle, and Phoebe Putney-Palmyra.
+She has led the expert support teams for multiple hospital litigations, including Jefferson-Einstein, CVS-Aetna (Tunney Act hearing), Hershey-Pinnacle, and Phoebe Putney-Palmyra.
 As a manger a Bates White Economic Consulting, her experience also includes supporting testifying experts and private companies through all phases of government investigations and litigation.
-She also worked as a Research Analyst in the Federal Trade Commission’s Bureau of Economics, where worked on numerous merger investigations across a wide swath of industries, including hospitals, outpatient centers, physicians, biologics, pharmaceuticals, and retail.
+She also worked as a Research Analyst in the Federal Trade Commission’s Bureau of Economics, where she worked on numerous merger investigations across a wide swath of industries, including hospitals, outpatient centers, physicians, biologics, pharmaceuticals, and retail.
 Most recently, Laura was the Director of Applied Analytics at a health technology startup focused on quantifying the impact of SDOH on health outcomes and utilization.

 Her research has been mentioned in The New York Times and published in the Antitrust Law Journal and the Journal of Competition Law and Economics.
 She earned a MS in Population Health Sciences at Duke University as well as a BA in economics and a BS in business from the University of Maryland.